GTBitsOfGood/Liv2BGirl/README.md

 ### MongoDB Instructions

 A running instance of MongoDB is required this project.
+- By default, development uses MongoDB on your computer, if you would like to use an external database, enter `export MONGO_DEV_DB='URLHERE'` (macOS/Linux) or `setx MONGO_DEV_DB URLHERE` (Windows) and skip the instructions below.
 - [Download MongoDB Community Server](https://www.mongodb.com/download-center/community)
 - Go through the installation instructions.
   - Atlas is recommended for basic testing.